-- Provide an opportunity for interaction across grade lines to foster relationships and provide mentoring opportunities
+- Houses provide an opportunity for interaction across grade lines to foster relationships and provide mentoring opportunities

 - Houses complete community service projects both inside and outside the school

 - Students develop experience to build leadership skills